AndersDeath/holy-theory/content/prepared_all.md

     - [Find the median](#find-the-median)
     - [Find the Pivot Integer](#find-the-pivot-integer)
     - [First Unique Character in a String](#first-unique-character-in-a-string)
+  - [Techniques used in this code:
+- Using an array as a simple hash map to store character counts.
+- Iterating through a string using a <code>for</code> loop to perform character counts and find the first unique character.](#techniques-used-in-this-code-using-an-array-as-a-simple-hash-map-to-store-character-counts-iterating-through-a-string-using-a-code-for-code-loop-to-perform-character-counts-and-find-the-first-unique-character-)
     - [First Bad Version](#first-bad-version)
     - [Fizz Buzz](#fizz-buzz)
     - [Game Play Analysis I](#game-play-analysis-i)